 When you speak to us we’ll want to hear about your level 3 qualifications such as A and AS-levels, BTEC Diplomas and the Welsh Baccalaureate.
 We might also ask you about your GCSE results, especially in Mathematics and English Language.
 Make sure you provide all results on the UCAS tariff – they may be key to being accepted.

 Be prepared to speak to an academic about the course you are interested in, especially if the course lists an interview as part of the admission process.
-Research your chosen course online to help you reflect on why you want to study the course and what appeals to you about the University of Gloucestershire.
+Research your chosen course online to help you reflect on why you want to study the course and what appeals to you about UoG.

 Make sure you’re making the right choice for you.
 If we’re able to offer you a place, you will have some time before you need to officially make your choice through UCAS.
 Give the offer some thought, revisit course information on our website, arrange a visit to one of our campuses, and get in touch if you have any further questions.

-Speak to a current student to learn more about life at the University of Gloucestershire.
+Speak to a current student to learn more about life at University of Gloucestershire.